-Enchilada Pie for Christmas Dinner - Not So Traditional!
+Enchilada Casserole for Christmas Dinner

-Christmas and the holiday season always seems to set the tone for that "Traditional" turkey or ham feast with all the trimmings.
-I grew up in that "traditional" home and loved when the family and extended family would come for the ever popular dinner each bringing their "specialty" dish to the table.
-(Mine was potato salad)
+Christmas and the holiday season always seems to set the tone for that "traditional" turkey or ham feast with all the trimmings.
+I grew up in that traditional home and loved when the family and extended family would come for the ever popular dinner, each bringing their specialty dish to the table; mine was potato salad.

-Enchilada pastel para la cena de Navidad
+Enchilada Casserole para la cena de Navidad

-One of my all-time favorite Mexican dishes I make throughout the year has become a favorite to make for the holidays.
-It's fast, cheap, extremely tasty, and goes a long way... and.. my guests LOVE IT!
-Enchilada Pie!
+One of my all-time favorite Mexican dishes I make throughout the year is enchilada casserole.
+It has become a favorite to make for the holidays.
+It's fast, inexpensive to make, delicious, and my guests love it.
+On my gosh..I'm salivating right now!!

 Preparation and Cooking Time

 Necessary Tools and Equipment